Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Martin Perez (7-3) for his 16th start of the season.
+- The Rangers' Dane Dunning (6-1) will make his 10th start of the season.

-- Perez has pitched five or more innings in two straight games and will look to extend that streak.
+- Dunning will look to finish five or more innings for the 10th start in a row.

-- He has two appearances this season with zero earned runs allowed out of his 15 chances this season.
+- He has seven appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent